sumotoyy/RF24/README.md

 This is needed just for printf, if you don't use printf in your code the library works as is, yust remember to comment out
-#define PRINTFENABLED in library config file to save a lot of space/ram.
+<code>#define PRINTFENABLED</code> in library config file to save a lot of space/ram.

 Design Goals: